 Please bring along a contribution to the buffet that evening.
 Savoury or sweet, home made or shop bought it doesn’t matter.
 We are grateful for any contributions.

-Like last year we will have: Refreshments; Cake stall (of course!); Bottles/Jars tombola; Raffle; WI Hand made gifts and Christmas decorations stall; various craft and local business stalls; Christmas games and of course Father Christmas!
+Like last year we will have: refreshments, cake stall (of course!), bottle/jar tombola, raffle, WI hand made gifts and Christmas decoration stall, various craft and local business stalls, Christmas games and of course Father Christmas!

 Please bring along any bottles/jars, unwanted gifts, bric a brac etc to any of our meetings.

 SAVE THE DATE.
 We will be booking a pub style Christmas Social Dinner in St Neots which we guess to be around the £25-£35 mark.
 We are thinking along the lines of the dinner we had in 2017 at the Coach House.